daschewie/Foenix_vbcc_target/README.md

 # a2560-elf target for VBCC

-Foenix A2560 build target for VBCC.
+Foenix A2560 build target for VBCC that produced ELF binaries.

 ## Install